pixelhandler/ember-fetchjax/README.md

 [![Ember Observer Score](http://emberobserver.com/badges/ember-fetchjax.svg)](http://emberobserver.com/addons/ember-fetchjax)
 [![npm](https://img.shields.io/npm/v/ember-fetchjax.svg)](https://www.npmjs.com/package/ember-fetchjax)

-- Provides a set utils to use in an Ember app, however the utils do not require Ember, they are just JavaScript classes
+- Provides a set of utils to use in an Ember app, however the utils do not require Ember, they are just JavaScript classes
   - See the addon/utils directory
 - No polyfill for `window.fetch` or `window.Promise` required